CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

     It is possible to add more nodes to a ocfs2 cluster, but it requires a downtime.

     First you need to increase the number of slots, using `tunefs.ocfs2`.
 Before that, you need to umount the volume in every VM node.
 These are the two commands you need to run.
-The second one only need to be executed in a single node:
+The second one only needs to be executed in a single node:

     ```sh
     sudo umount /mnt